EricssonResearch/illia/docs/index.md

 !!! warning

-    The library is evolving rapidly to ensure stable support across all frameworks and backends.
+    **illia is under active development.** The library is evolving rapidly to ensure stable support across all frameworks.
 Expect ongoing changes as we improve functionality and performance.

 ## Introduction

-**illia** is a cutting-edge library for **Bayesian Neural Networks** that brings uncertainty quantification to deep learning.
-Designed with flexibility in mind, it seamlessly integrates with multiple backends and popular frameworks.
+**illia** is a library for **Bayesian Neural Networks** that brings uncertainty quantification to deep learning, a capability that is critical in sectors such as telecommunications, medicine, and beyond.
+Designed with flexibility in mind, it integrates seamlessly with multiple backends and popular frameworks, enabling a single codebase to support multiple backends with minimal modifications.

 For full documentation, please visit the site:
 [https://ericssonresearch.github.io/illia/](https://ericssonresearch.github.io/illia/)